cmaureir/progra-alma/lectures/lecture1.rst

 .. index:: real number, floating point number, float

-The **float** type allow to represent real numbers.
+The **float** type allows the representation of real numbers.

-The name ``float`` comes from the term `floating point`_, which is an internal representation of real numbers in a computer.
+The name ``float`` comes from the term `floating point`_, which is the internal representation of real numbers in a computer.

 .. _floating point: http://en.wikipedia.org/wiki/Floating_point